SitramSoft/HomeLab/README.md

 - **User name:** personal email address
 - **Pass:** Gmail password.
 See [Generate Gmail App Password](#generate-gmail-app-password) subsection for details.

-**SETTING -> SNMP SETTINGS**
+#### SETTING -> SNMP SETTINGS

-Enable **SNMPv1** settings and make sure **SNMP Local Port** is 161.
+Enable `SNMPv1` settings and make sure `SNMP Local Port` is `161`.

 Create the public and private groups under SNP v1 profiles.
-Link them to IP address 0.0.0.0 and set them to read/write.
+Link them to IP address `0.0.0.0` and set them to read/write.

 This means any computer on the network can query using SNMP protocol information from the UPS.
 It is usefull for integrating the UPS in [HomeAssistant - Home automation server](#homeassistant---home-automation-server).